elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/what-is-the-historical-significance-of-pseudoaristotles-constitution-of-the-athenians-in-understanding-athenian-democracy.md

 url: /learn/history-of-the-world/questions/what-is-the-historical-significance-of-pseudoaristotles-constitution-of-the-athenians-in-understanding-athenian-democracy
 score: 9.0
 related_article1:
-    id: 163973
+    id: 163971
+    title: >-
-    title: How did the role and selection of dikastai reflect the sovereignty of Athenian law courts?
+        How did the Council of 500 evolve from the Solonic Boule, and what was its function in Athenian governance?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-the-role-and-selection-of-dikastai-reflect-the-sovereignty-of-athenian-law-courts
+    url: /learn/history-of-the-world/questions/how-did-the-council-of-500-evolve-from-the-solonic-boule-and-what-was-its-function-in-athenian-governance
 related_article2:
-    id: 163966
+    id: 163974
-    title: Who authored the 'Constitution of the Athenians,' and why is it significant in understanding Athenian political systems?
+    title: >-
+        What were the key developments in Athenian democracy during the Classical Period, particularly under Pericles?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/who-authored-the-constitution-of-the-athenians-and-why-is-it-significant-in-understanding-athenian-political-systems
+    url: /learn/history-of-the-world/questions/what-were-the-key-developments-in-athenian-democracy-during-the-classical-period-particularly-under-pericles
 related_article3:
     id: 163961
+    title: >-
-    title: What was the significance of the law against tyranny in Athenian democracy, and how was it preserved?
+        What was the significance of the law against tyranny in Athenian democracy, and how was it preserved?
     subject: History of the World
     url: /learn/history-of-the-world/questions/what-was-the-significance-of-the-law-against-tyranny-in-athenian-democracy-and-how-was-it-preserved
 related_article4:
     id: 163961
+    title: >-
-    title: What was the significance of the law against tyranny in Athenian democracy, and how was it preserved?
+        What was the significance of the law against tyranny in Athenian democracy, and how was it preserved?
     subject: History of the World
     url: /learn/history-of-the-world/questions/what-was-the-significance-of-the-law-against-tyranny-in-athenian-democracy-and-how-was-it-preserved
 related_article5:
-    id: 163971
+    id: 163974
-    title: How did the Council of 500 evolve from the Solonic Boule, and what was its function in Athenian governance?
+    title: >-
+        What were the key developments in Athenian democracy during the Classical Period, particularly under Pericles?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-the-council-of-500-evolve-from-the-solonic-boule-and-what-was-its-function-in-athenian-governance
+    url: /learn/history-of-the-world/questions/what-were-the-key-developments-in-athenian-democracy-during-the-classical-period-particularly-under-pericles
 ---

 &nbsp;